magnusnosnes/LineageHomology/Examples_and_plotting_methods/Simple_example/Basic_plotting.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

-The piecharts on the nodes of the phylogeny represents the probability of the node being in the different geographical locations, where red represents Norway and blue represents RoW.
+The pie charts on the nodes of the phylogeny represent the probability of the node being in the different geographical locations, where red represents Norway, and blue represents RoW.
 LineageHomology uses these probabilities to count connected groups of tips, where all the nodes on the paths between them have a probability that &gt; 50% for the same geographical state.
 LineageHomology also returns the number of tips that are not connected to any other tips in this way.
 Following du Plessis et al. (2021) (DOI: 10.1126/science.abf2946) we refer to the groups as transmission lineages (TLs) and isolated tips as singletons.
-LineageHomology also returns other useful summaries
+LineageHomology also returns other useful summaries.

 #### Running LineageHomology